steodose/March-Madness/README.md

 ![Simulations](https://github.com/steodose/March-Madness/blob/main/2024%20March%20Madness%20Predictions.png?raw=true)

-This project simulates the NCAA Men's Basketball Tournament outcomes using a Monte Carlo method based on team ratings.
-The simulation predicts the probability of each team advancing through the various rounds of the tournament, culminating in the championship.
+This project simulates March Madness outcomes using a Monte Carlo method based on team ratings.
+The simulation predicts the probability of each team advancing through each round of the Tournament.

 ## Overview

 The simulation takes into account the ratings for each team, which represent the expected point differential against an average team on a neutral court.
 These ratings are used to calculate the probability of winning for each game in the tournament through a logistic regression model.
-The tournament is simulated multiple times to estimate the probabilities of each team reaching each round, including the Sweet Sixteen, Elite Eight, Final Four, and the Championship Game.
+The tournament is then simulated thousands of times to estimate the probabilities of each team reaching each round, including the Sweet Sixteen, Elite Eight, Final Four, and the National Championship game.

 ## How it Works